SamKhoze/ComfyUI-DeepFuze/README.md

 - `model_name`: You can select from the available openai models.
 - `api_key`: Add your API Key.
 (Your API Key will not be saved, each time you use this node you must manually enter it.
 - `max_tokens`: is a parameter that limits the number of tokens in a model's response in OpenAI GPT APIs.
 It's used in requests made through GPT for Sheets and Docs, and in the ChatOpenAI() class.
 The default value for max_tokens is 4096 tokens, which is roughly equivalent to 3,000 words.
 - `temperature`: controls the level of randomness and creativity in its responses.
-It's a hyper-parameter in Large Language Models (LLMs) that balances creativity and coherence in generated text.
+It's a hyper-parameter in Large Language Models (LLMs) that balances creativity and coherence in the generated text.
 The temperature setting is always a number between 0 and 1, with the default being 0.7:
 0: Produces very straightforward, almost deterministic responses
 1: Results in wildly varying responses
 0.7: The default temperature for ChatGPT.
-- `timeout` : set up time if request takes too long to complete and the server closes the connection.
+- `timeout` : set up time if the request takes too long to complete and the server closes the connection.

 ----
 ### DeepFuze Padding Node 👺